audy/lederhosen/readme.md

 ### About

-Lederhosen is a project born out of the Triplett Lab at the University of Florida.
+- Lederhosen is a project born out of the Triplett Lab at the University of Florida.

-It is designed to be a fast and simple method of clustering 16S rRNA amplicons sequenced using paired and non-paired end short reads such Illumina (GAIIx, HiSeq and MiSeq).
+- Lederhosen is designed to be a fast and simple method of clustering 16S rRNA amplicons sequenced using paired and non-paired end short reads such as those produced by Illumina (GAIIx, HiSeq and MiSeq).

-Lederhosen uses Semantic Versioning.
+- Lederhosen uses Semantic Versioning.

-Lederhosen is free and open source under the [MIT open source license](http://opensource.org/licenses/mit-license.php/)
+- Lederhosen is free and open source under the [MIT open source license](http://opensource.org/licenses/mit-license.php/)

 ## How do I get Lederhosen?